-When leaving early is necessary, it is essential that parents make a written request for early dismissal. •With a Note- Students who need to be dismissed from school early must bring a note signed by a parent.
+When leaving early is necessary, it is essential that parents make a written request for early dismissal.

+- With a Note Students who need to be dismissed early from school must bring a note signed by a parent.
 The note should include telephone numbers for parent verification by the office.
-Notes for early dismissal should be brought to the Office by 8:30 am.
-Students may pick early dismissal slip up from the office after 1st block.

-•Without a Note- A parent/guardian must come into the Office to check out any student who does not bring a note.
-In case of emergencies, other adults sent by a parent to check a student out of school must be included in the student's emergency information.
-Student release by phone or fax is NOT an option!
-Note: The Office should be notified of any special circumstances regarding access to a student.

-•Students who check out during the school day may not return to school that day without an official doctor/court note or parent/guardian sign-in.

-•Students arriving on campus (walking, driving, bus) prior to 8:30am may not leave campus without permission.
-Doing so will result in disciplinary action.
+Notes for early dismissal should be brought to the Front Office by 8:30 am.
+Students will then pick up their early dismissal slip up back from the Front Office after 1st block. - Without a Note A parent/guardian must come into the Front Office to check out any student who does not bring a note.
+In emergency cases, other adults sent by a parent to check a student out of school must be included in the student's ASPEN emergency information.
+STUDENT DISMISSAL BY PHONE OR FAX IS NOT AN OPTION!
+Note: The Front Office should be notified of any special circumstances regarding access to a student. - Students who check out during the school day may not return to school that day without an official doctor's note, court note or parent/guardian sign-in. - Students arriving on campus (walking, driving, bus) prior to 8:30 am may not leave campus without permission.
+Doing so will result in disciplinary action. - No early dismissals after 3:00 p.m.